The System Halted

 JUnit test idea: compare against a higher-precision reference

-BigDecimal is not a perfect oracle for binary floating point, but it is a very useful reference when you want to see whether one summation strategy is drifting more than another.
+BigDecimal is not, strictly speaking, a perfect oracle for binary floating point — it represents numbers in base 10 — but it is a very useful reference when you want to confirm that one summation strategy is drifting more than another, since BigDecimal arithmetic has effectively unlimited precision for the operations involved here.

 import static org.junit.jupiter.api.Assertions.*;